 Read about sports betting in more states

 - Check and see if a Betfred sports bonus code is available in your state.

 Without actual sports betting law in place, it is hard to project exactly what sports betting markets will be available in OH.
 It is expected that OH sports betting legislation will give sportsbooks a lot of freedom, and each operator will be able to choose from that list of betting markets.

 Professional sports in the US will be the most featured betting markets, and OH has plenty of professional sports teams to help drive the industry.
 Football is expected to be one of the most popular sports to bet on, as is the case throughout the US.

 College sports betting will also likely be offered when OH sports betting launches, and there is one university that should bring in plenty of bets.
 Ohio State University has a massive following in the state, especially when it comes to Buckeyes football.

 For sports bettors in Ohio that like to follow international sports and teams, that will also be an option as well.
-Discussion of esports has not yet been brought up in any sports betting legislation that has been recently proposed.
+The discussion of esports has been been brought up in the new sports betting legislation that has been recently proposed.
 By bringing esports into the mix, Ohio would take a progressive approach to this new and exciting betting option.
 The state could become a model for other esports markets throughout the US.

 OH Sports Betting Regulations

-There are actually two sports betting bills still on the table in the OH state legislature, and each bill is just slightly different.
-OH SB 111 is the bill that has gained the most support, and it will likely be the one that is focused on in 2021.
+There could be multiple betting bills still on the table in the OH state legislature, and each bill is just slightly different.
+OH SB 111 is the bill that has gained the most support.
+However, it is likely that more than one piece of legislation will be focused on in 2022.